noamTzuber/Chat-clientSide/README.md

 In this user you can see correspondence of conversations with 5 different users encoded in the data structure of the program, so when refreshed they will not be deleted, but new messages yes.

 To add a conversation with a new person, click on the Add User icon and enter a username that exists in the data structure.
 (Our existing users are itay and noam) Please note that a user who already has us on the call list cannot be added.

+///for the second part of the project npm install yarn -g yarn add react-signalr